ArvidSch/SchoolCode/README.md

 - Breadboard (optional).

 > [!NOTE]
 > Connect pin 2 to the red, pin 3 to the yellow and pin 4 to the green.
+(Or change the pin int's in the start)

 > [!IMPORTANT]
 > Dont forget the resistors, failiure to connect them can lead to the diode getting too much power and breaking.